kean/Align/README.md

 }
 ```

-`Constraints` also give you an easy access to Align anchors (notice, there is no `.anchors` call in the example).
-And if you want Align to not activate constraints, there is an option for that:
+`Constraints` also give you easy access to Align anchors (notice, there is no `.anchors` call in the example).
+And if you want to not activate the constraints, there is an option for that:

 ```swift
 Constraints(activate: false) {